"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: Conclusions

 \section{Conclusions}

 In this work, we presented a novel RF sensing approach for accurate object orientation estimation using a \textit{dumb} LWA-equipped backscattering tag within a radar system.
 Our framework includes comprehensive signal modeling, geometrical constraints assessment, and the development of several orientation estimators of varying complexity.
 Specifically, we formulated an MLE for the tag's orientation and its simplified form given perfect tag location information, namely P$-$MLE.
 In addition, we analyzed the effects of imperfect tag location information, and with related results derived A$-$MLE and RPA.
-Surprisingly, the magnitude of the tag location estimation error does not affect much the orientation estimation accuracy in practical settings.
+Surprisingly, the magnitude of the tag location estimation error does not significantly affect the orientation estimation accuracy as long as the sensing distance is relatively large.
 We derived the feasible orientation estimation region for RPA, and showed that it depends mainly on the system bandwidth and that it also applies approximately to the other estimators.
 Monte Carlo simulations corroborated our analytical insights and evinced that P$-$MLE is only appealing given perfect tag location information, which is never available in practice.
 Meanwhile, they revealed that A$-$MLE and RPA perform near-optimally and achieve high accuracy given imperfect tag location information, the latter with significantly low complexity.
-Moreover, we showed that there is an optimum number of subcarriers given a power budget constraint, and that it increases with the sensing time.

-It is worth noting that by leveraging LWAs' frequency-dependent radiation patterns, our method addresses key limitations of traditional orientation estimation techniques, offering a cost-effective and scalable solution suitable for various IoT applications.
-This is cornerstone for the widespread deployment of low-cost tags and sensors digitizing our society. \appendices
+Moreover, we showed that potential multi-path effects may be negligible, there is an optimum number of tones that increases with the sensing time given a power budget, performance gains from higher SNR increase with the number of tones, and operating with a large number of radar antennas may be discouraged for sensing signals comprising a small number of tones.
+Finally, note that this work can be expanded in several relevant directions, such as i) addressing the impact of clutter and interference from unintended scatterers in realistic environments; ii) exploring more complex sensing tasks, such as 3D or multi-tag orientation estimation and joint positioning and orientation; and iii) validating experimentally the theoretical findings in this paper using fabricated LWA-equipped tags and dedicated radar platforms while exploring hardware-related non-idealities.